ahhchu/ahhchu/README.md

 ## Hi Hi!
 My name is Catherine.
 I'm a senior at the University of Georgia, majoring in Computer Science.
-I have practical experience in full stack development, working across the front-end, back-end, and database layers.
+I have experience in full stack development, working across the front-end, back-end, and database layers.
 My current interests lie in data engineering and data science, where I'm eager to apply my skills in building and analyzing data-driven solutions.

 # Socials
 <div id="badges">